jamesonyemi/phone-book-app/README.md

 When you are done cloning the project from the specified [github](https://github.com/jamesonyemi/phone-book-app.git) repository, the run the following commands:

- - use the command line of choice to nagigate to the root directory of the project like so: *[cd path-to-project-directory]()*
+ - use the command line of choice to navigate to the root directory of the project like so: *[cd path-to-project-directory]()*
  - open the project on any *text-editor* of choice, and make a copy of the *[.env.example]()* and rename the copy you should made to *[.env]()*